tailscale/tailscale/README.md

 We only support the latest Go release and any Go beta or release candidate builds (currently Go 1.13.x or Go 1.14) in module mode.
-It might work in earlier Go vesions or in GOPATH mode, but we're making no effort to keep those working.
+It might work in earlier Go versions or in GOPATH mode, but we're making no effort to keep those working.

 ## Bugs